-Deputies have been appointed and will provide additional support to ensure the responsibilities for safeguarding children are fully embedded within the school ethos and that specific duties are discharged.
+A Deputy Designated Safeguarding Lead has been appointed and will provide additional support to ensure the responsibilities for safeguarding children are fully embedded within the school ethos and that specific duties are discharged.
 This will entail supporting the Designated Safeguarding Lead in dealing with referrals, attending case conferences and supporting the child/children.
 They have received appropriate training and are supported in their role: